xibosignage/xibo-manual/source/en/media_datasets.md

 - Provide an optional internal **Description** to give more details/instructions to other potential users of the DataSet.
 - If applicable, enter a **Code** to lookup this DataSet if referencing via the API.

-If the DataSet is going to be connected to sync with a **Remote** data source, tick to enable and continue with the configuration steps outlined next.
+If the DataSet is going to be connected to sync with a **Remote** data source, tick to enable and continue with the [Creating Remote DataSets](media_datasets.html#content-creating-remote-datasets) configuration.

-If the DataSet is **not Remote**, click to Save the DataSet record and go onto the [Create and Configure Columns](media_datasets.html#create_and_configure_columns) section on this page.
+If the DataSet is **not Remote**, click to Save the DataSet record and go onto the [Create and Configure Columns](media_datasets.html#content-create_and_configure_columns) section on this page.

 ## Creating Remote DataSets